Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Numerical experiment on adenylate kinase

 To construct the template, we use data from the AlphaFold database corresponding to the closed conformation\footnote{\url{https://alphafold.ebi.ac.uk/entry/A0A7H9QZH8}} \cite{Jumper2021,Varadi2021}.
 As AlphaFold data is not necessarily aligned with the molecular dynamics trajectory, we use Procrustes analysis to rotate and mirror the AlphaFold point cloud to align with the first frame of the protein trajectory.
 Briefly, Procrustes analysis computes the orthogonal linear transformation aligning one point cloud with another that is optimal in the sense that it minimizes the \emph{Procrustes distance}.
 For details, see \cite{Gower1975,Kendall1989}.
 In future work, we aim to estimate the alignment of the AlphaFold data from the observed images.
 This would entail solving yet another inverse problem.
 Techniques to achieve this goal could be achieved by extending the method introduced in \cite{Diepeveen2023}.

 We only consider the \ch{C_{$\alpha$}} atoms in the protein backbone.
 We aim to reconstruct the structure in the final frame of the trajectory based off indirect observations of it, as described in \cref{sec:protein_specifics}.
 It is not a priori clear which, and how many, projections should be selected.
-Note that in the absence of noise, three projections: on the $(x,y)$ plane, the $(x,z)$ plane, and the $(y,z)$ plane capture all information about the protein.
+Note that in the absence of noise, three projections: on the $(x,y)$-plane, the $(x,z)$-plane, and the $(y,z)$-plane capture all information about the protein.
 Therefore, a naive first approach is to proceed as in \cref{rem:double_proj}, but this time with three elements in $\DataSpace$ instead of two.

 When we apply $\AtmToMapOpPlane$ to the projected point clouds, we use a width (standard deviation) of $2.0$.
 The images are in practice discretized as pixel images with resolution $50 \times 50$ pixels.
-We then add, to each pixel in the images, Gaussian observational noise with standard deviation $1.0$ and thereby obtain the data in \cref{fig:data}.
-With this choice of observational noise, the signal-to-noise ratio, computed by dividing the variance of the pixel image without noise with the noise variance, is on average, $0.003$, or expressed in decibels, -25.181 dB.
+We then add, to each pixel in the images, Gaussian observational noise with standard deviation $1.0$.
+With this choice of observational noise, the signal-to-noise ratio, computed by dividing the variance of the pixel image without noise with the noise variance, is on average, $0.003$, or expressed in decibels, $-25.181$ dB.
+The signal-to-noise ratio is in line with, or somewhat lower, than the ones typically present for cryo-EM \cite{Bendory:2020aa}.
+The data, together with intensity value scales, is depicted in \cref{fig:data}.

 To compute the matching, we use the path discretization method of \cref{alg:desc} so that the curve of algebra elements $\acurve \colon [0,1] \to \bigl(\SOLieAlgebra(3)\bigr)^\numPep$ is discretized at fixed time grid points $t_n = n \delta t$ where $\delta t = 0.01$ and $n = 0,1,2, \ldots, 100$.
 Further, we make a non-informed of choice of the momentum mapping and set $\mathbb{I}$ to be the identity.